top of page

 Heat Pump Energy Produced

 Heat pump effectiveness is a key consideration.
 COP (coefficient of performance) is the energy delivered divided by the electrical energy used.
-There is no standard of testing for comparison.
-It is up to individual heat pump manufacturers to specify their own numbers.
 The very optimistic number we see claimed is a COP of 6 but note this is at a pool temp of 80F, a humidity of 80% and an air temp of 80F.
 Humidity is a key consideration in two respects.
 A pool in a humid environment doesn’t lose much heat.
 The largest mechanism for heat loss from a swimming pool is not convection or radiation, its cooling from the water evaporating.
 That is why a cover on a pool significantly reduces heat loss and most pool covers don't have much insulating value.
 If the air above the pool is humid then the tendency for the pool water to evaporate is reduced.
 Its similar to the more obvious idea that if two objects are closer in temperature, the heat transfer between them is less.
 The heat required to maintain a pool temperature in a humid environment is much less than one in a dry environment so a heat pump may provide adequate heating power.
 Secondly the COP of a heat pump drops off sharply when the humidity is lower.
 Humidity in season is high on the east coast and low on the west coast of North America.
 This is why we don’t see heat pumps being used in California but we do in Florida.
 A heat pump simply can’t keep up with the heat loss on a west coast pool unless the season of use is short and restricted only to the middle summer months and the pool uses a cover and the pool gets good direct sun and is protected from direct ocean winds.
 Our collective history and the market itself over the last decades is evidence of this fact.
 Heat pumps have not penetrated the market on the west coast.
 Their market exists on the humid east coast.
-Its interesting to note that the electricity consumed is about the same regardless of the energy output.

 If you are in a humid environment and you have 50 amps available at your electrical panel then a heat pump powered by excess electricity from your PV array is a consideration.
 If we consider PV operates at roughly 20% solar efficiency relative to the space required and solar pool heaters will operate anywhere from 50 to 85% its apparent that with a heat pump COP of 3 to 5 we are delivering the same energy to the pool with the same roof top area, PV vs solar pool heater.
 To beat the performance of a solar pool heater with a heat pump the additional size of the PV array will be in the neighborhood of the size of a solar pool heater which for an average 16x32 pool might be something like 500 sq ft.
 That’s about 40) 250W solar modules.
 That’s your whole PV array and more doing nothing more than powering the heat pump.
 The smart approach is to allocate space to the solar pool heater.
 It is a far more elegant and cost effective pool heating option rivaled only by natural gas heating and nobody wants to soil the glory of a solar powered sustainable energy home with a gas flue chugging out carbon all day long.